iamacup/react-redux-with-networking-helper/readme.md

  * Update docs examples with hooks everywhere
  * Make examples and finish documentation
+ * Put hook examples into documentation and include imports in the in-line API ddlcs
  * Provide additional / custom sagas to the initialisation of the library
  * Test on dom react (non react-native) project / environment
  * TODO convenience method for selector creation so you don't have to reference immer directly